 A: Distance learning is not for everyone.
 Students should have above average computer skills and be self-motivated learners.

 Q: What is the cost?

 A: Tuition for Nicholls Online undergraduate courses is $275 per credit hour.
 For graduate courses, the cost is $385 per credit hour.
 There are no additional costs for out-of-state students.
 Select courses may require additional fees.
 Books and other course materials are not included in the tuition.

 A: Textbooks can be bought anywhere.
 To find out what book is required for your class you can go to the Nicholls Bookstore website or e-mail your instructor to find out.
 Some books are required and some may be suggested.

 Q: When do courses begin?

 A: Nicholls Online offers five 8-week sessions per year.
 Sessions begin in January, March, June, August, and October.
-A current class schedule is available here.
+Students may begin their academic journey during any of these terms.

 Q: What if I cannot complete my coursework in 8 weeks?